 Portrait & Fresco Cycles

-The Festivalino 2024 marks the launch of two new artistic initiatives in support of the foundation’s scholarship endowment for the training of the world’s most talented emerging opera artists.
+Two new artistic initiatives in support of the foundation’s scholarship endowment for the training of the world’s most talented emerging opera artists.

 PORTRAIT CYCLE

 The first is a new cycle of ten portraits that will hang on the walls of the foundation’s grand ‘Salone dei Concerti’.
 The portraits will be painted by Jamie Coreth who has, since graduating from both Florence’s Academy of Art and Charles Cecil Studios, become one of today’s most celebrated young painters.
 Coreth is a winner of the BP Young Artist Award and has had several works exhibited at the National Portrait Gallery in London, the latest of which is his much-admired portrait of The Prince and Princess of Wales.
 Inspired by the humanist themes of the Renaissance, Coreth’s cycle will draw on Ovid’s Metamorphoses to symbolise the transformative power of the arts.
-The ten patrons to qualify for the honour of a portrait by supporting the FMO at the highest level are sure to enter history and be immortalised in distinguished company.

 Donors who sit for the cycle will be known as ‘Portrait Companions’ and have the option of attaching their name to a scholarship.
 The scholarship recipient will then be credited as an artist supported by the assigned ‘Portrait Companion' in perpetuity.